 Credit Minimum: Federal financial aid policies require that graduate students be enrolled in a minimum of five credits in order to receive funds for that quarter.
 No funds will be disbursed for quarters in which the student has registered for less than five credits.
-Full-time students can take advantage of the variable credit structure of practicum to ensure they are enrolled in at least five credits each quarter so that they meet the minimum credit requirement for aid disbursement.
-Year 2 of the curriculum for part-time students does not carry five credits per quarter, though some quarters can be structured to carry five credits.
-For the remaining quarters, students must work out alternative funding.

-For full-time students on financial aid in 9 &12-month practicum assignments, we recommend allotting PSYCAP 560 credits outlined below to ensure you meet the five-credit minimum every quarter:
+Students can take advantage of the variable credit structure of practicum to ensure they are enrolled in at least five credits each quarter so that they meet the minimum credit requirement for aid disbursement.
+For students on financial aid in 9 &12-month practicum assignments, we recommend allotting PSYCAP 560 credits outlined below to ensure you meet the five-credit minimum every quarter:

-Fall Quarter Winter Quarter Spring Quarter Summer Quarter 1 credit 3 credits 3 credits 4 credits
+Fall Quarter Winter Quarter Spring Quarter Summer Quarter 2 credit 2 credits 3 credits 4 credits